nazroll/nazroll/README.md

 ## Hoi, selamat datang 👋

-I like making little pieces of functional magic (aka software) that might spark something useful for you too.
+I like creating little spells of functional magic (aka software) that might spark something useful for you.